Sidhanthsur/debit-card/README.md

 ![footer-image](./static/footer.png)

 The right and left arrows were added as I felt it helped the user instead of using the mouse to change.
 On mobile they are removed as swipe gesture is easy

+# Incomplete work

+## Scrolling behavior mobile

+I got it working on branch [task/debit-screen](https://github.com/Sidhanthsur/debit-card/tree/task/debit-screen) You can switch branch and test it too.

+A video can be found [here](https://drive.google.com/file/d/1Qr-k5ti3LlQYp80A9YqUDMwnaf91KpvS/view)

+Could not complete as desktop styling needed a bit more time

+## Unit test case

+Had time to finish few sanity test on basic components.
+With more time could deep dive and test methods , store etc and cover more.